- Biosecurity is a set of preventative measures taken to reduce the risk of disease introduction or transmission.

 - Prior to entering the vehicle to return to the farm, the bottom of footwear should be sprayed with disinfectant to kill any pathogens that could have been picked up at off-farm locations.

-- Floor mats and foot pedals of vehicle should also be sprayed with disinfectant.
-Especially when there is threat of swine diseases such as PRRS and PED viruses.
+- Floor mats and foot pedals of vehicles should also be sprayed with disinfectant.
+Especially when there is the threat of swine diseases such as PRRS and PED viruses.

 - Workers should not have contact with pigs for the rest of the day if possible.
 If they must have contact with pigs, then they must change clothes and footwear.